home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - *Allow Home Assistant to know when there's a camera event*
 - *Allow Home Assistant to know when there's a doorbell event*
-- *Other permissions in the Nest or Google Home apps*.
+- *Other permissions and notification settings in the Nest or Google Home apps*.
 </div>

-### Google Home App Settings
+### Google Home App Notification Settings

-The Google Home App settings control which the event notifications you get on your phone, but those settings can also affect what gets published to the Pub/Sub feed.
+The Google Home App Notifications settings control which the event notifications are sent to your phone phone.
+However, those settings can also affect what gets published to the Pub/Sub feed.
 For example, if you enable “away-only notifications”, HASS will only receive events when your phone is away from home.

-The effect of these settings on what gets published to the feed may vary by camera model.
+The impact of these settings on what gets published to the feed may vary by camera model.

 {% details "Google Home App Notification Settings" %}